Home Warranty Options: A Complete Guide to Your Coverage Choices

 See what plans you qualify for in less than 2 minutes

 Whether you're a first-time buyer looking for peace of mind, an existing homeowner with aging systems, or a landlord trying to control maintenance costs, you'll find a clear path forward here.
-We'll also walk you through smart alternatives to traditional home warranties, explain the real math behind monthly vs. annual payments, and show you exactly how to customize coverage based on your home's age, location, and unique features.
+We'll also walk you through smart alternatives to traditional home warranties, explain the real math behind monthly vs. annual payments using the latest 2026 pricing, and show you exactly how to customize coverage based on your home's age, location, and unique features.

 Key Pinch Points

-• Comprehensive plans cover both systems and appliances under one contract
+• Comprehensive plans average $67-$73/month for systems plus appliances

 Trusted by Thousands